 What does au gratin mean?

 Au gratin, or gratin, is the term for a French culinary technique in which something is baked in a shallow dish under high heat so that its topping (cheese, egg, breadcrumbs, butter) becomes a golden brown crust.
 All kinds of vegetable, meat, and seafood au gratin dishes exist, though potatoes au gratin is perhaps the most classic.
 This dish is also known as scalloped potatoes.
+For a different take on a traditional gratin, don't miss my White Asparagus Roquefort Gratin.

 What is the difference between a potato gratin and dauphinoise?